FormaRobotics/forma-arm/README.md

 - ✅ Base link (mounting structure for the first joint)
 - ✅ Link1 (first arm segment connected to the base + lid)
 - ✅ Link2 (second arm segment connected to the Link1)
+- ✅ Link3 (third arm segment, attached to Link2 at its midpoint)
+- ✅ Link4 (last arm segment with RS03 servos)
 - ✅ Servo module components

 ## Bill of Materials (BoM) 📦